 SELMA, Calif. – When Dave Biswell started Ethylene Control in 1986, he was working out of the back of his pickup truck with a spare bedroom for an office.
 He was calling on packinghouse managers to sell a product that few people knew anything about.

 Today, Ethylene Control’s gross sales are in the millions annually with some of the largest companies in the world as clients.
 The once little-known product has long since been validated by extensive university research and proven in the real world of vegetables, tree fruit and flowers.
-It removes the ethylene gas from the atmosphere in a storage room or shipping container that allows the fruit, vegetables and floral to be held longer without becoming decayed.
+It removes the ethylene gas from the atmosphere in a storage room or shipping container that allows the fruit, vegetables and floral to be held longer without becoming decayed during transportation.

 Since 1986, we’ve been blessed with many loyal customers.
 Most all of them are still with us today because they’ve seen the value of the products and services that we provide.
 In addition, my staff has been a real key element in the success of Ethylene Control.
 Several employees like sales and office manager Norma Hollnagel has been here since 2000, production manager Dan Deluca have been with ECI since 1996 and Matt Nelsen has been with us since just after ECI began.
 All of our employees and distributors have played a big part in our success – Dave Biswell